OpenDSA/OpenDSA/RST/en/Glossary.rst

       transpose is a :term:`heuristic` used to maintain the list.
       Under this heuristic, whenever a record is accessed it is moved one position closer to the front of the list.

+   trap state
+      In a :term:`FSA`, any state that has all transitions cycle back to itself.
+      Such a state might be :term:`final <final state>`.

    traversal
       Any process for visiting all of the objects in a collection